Fixed and Variable Expenses in Business Budgets

 - Gifts to employees create employee goodwill and keep good employees, while gifts to customers for some businesses are just part of doing business.

-- Employees must be trained if they are effective.
+- Employees must be trained if they are to be effective.

 - Advertising and publicity are required to get the word out about your products and services.